The Musical Slave

 When she moved back home to Norway she started writing her own songs.
 In 2004-2005 she attended the Grieg Academy in Bergen, where she studied musical composition.
 She has also worked as a school assistant, painter, scaffolder, bricklayer, gardener, and on a farm making cheese and sausages.
 The Musical Slave still performs in the street, as she has been doing since 2003.
 When she´s on the move she sometimes makes money selling pancakes.

 From 2006 to 2010 she was in the band Bergen Beach Band, and they toured extensively in Norway, Sweden and Ireland.

 From 2011 to 2014 she lived in Ireland, which she desribes as her soul´s true home.
-She ended up buying her own horse and becoming part of the urban horse culture around the Guinness factory in Dublin.
-In 2013 she released her first documentary style music video, "Cold Wind Blowing", which marked the founding of her production company, Up Your Hole Productions.
+She ended up buying her own horse and becoming part of the urban horse community around the Guinness factory in Dublin.
+In 2013 she released her first documentary music video, "Cold Wind Blowing", which marked the founding of her production company, Up Your Hole Productions.

-In 2020 she released another song and short documentary from inner city Dublin, "They can´t stop you".
+In 2020 she released another song and short musical documentary from inner city Dublin, "They can´t stop you".
 It recently won the award for best Norwegian music video at the Bergen International Film Festival, in October 2020.

 * "I call myself "The Musical Slave" because I believe that the money system turns us into slaves, and stops many people on this planet from doing what they really want to do.
 When you are always stuck, struggling to survive, you can’t be creative, and you don’t have time and energy left to really live.